Platon Kerzhentsev: Biography

-In 1928, Kerzhentsev was appointed deputy head of Agitprop and head of the culture and science department of the VKP (b) Central Committee, and for the next ten years was a major figure in the administration and censorship of the arts.
-A champion of proletarian art, he took a particular dislike to the prominent Russian playwright, Mikhail Bulgakov.
+In 1928, Kerzhentsev was appointed deputy head of Agitprop and head of the culture and science department of the VKP (b) Central Committee.
+In 1933-36, Kerzhentsev was President of the All Union Radio Committee 1933-36.

+Theatre and Bulgakov

+A champion of proletarian art, Kerzhentsev believed the role of theatre should not be to "train good professional actors" but instead should rely on "the creative instincts of the broad masses."

+In 1927, he published an article attacking the Moscow Art Theatre over its staging of The Marriage of Figaro, because it depicted relations between "very pleasant aristocrats" and their servants as "friendly and peaceful", instead of accentuating the class struggle, which he claimed was what the writer, Pierre-Augustin de Beaumarchais, had intended.

+He took a particular exception to the playwright, Mikhail Bulgakov.
 In January 1929, he played a pivotal part in getting Bulgakov's fourth play, Flight, banned.
-He then wrote an article that appeared in Pravda on 7 February 1929, alleging that the Ukrainian people were being insulted by a play performed at the Moscow Arts Theatre, his obvious target being Bulgakov's first and best known play, The Day of the Turbins known to western audiences as The White Guard, set in Kiev, and attacked the People's Commissar for Enlightenment, Anatoli Lunacharsky for allowing it to be staged.
+He then wrote an article that appeared in Pravda on 7 February 1929, alleging that the Ukrainian people were being insulted by a play performed at the Moscow Arts Theatre, his obvious target being Bulgakov's first and best known play, The Day of the Turbins known to western audiences as The White Guard, set in Kyiv.
+He criticised the People's Commissar for Enlightenment, Anatoli Lunacharsky for allowing it to be staged.
 The play was suppressed in March 1929, but later revived, because Stalin liked it.

-Kerzhentsev was President of the All Union Radio Committee.
-In January 1936, he was appointed Chairman of the State Committee on the Arts, which meant that he was responsible for theatre, opera and music, as well as other art forms, during the campaign initiated by Stalin against Dmitri Shostakovich, who turned to Kerzhentsev for advice, and was told to write less complex music that the masses could understand.
-He resumed his campaign against Bulgakov, whose latest play, Moliere, the first two performances of which, in February 1935, had sold out.
-Kerzhentsev wrote to Stalin, alleging that the play was an allegory which drew a parallel between Molière's humiliating treatment by Louis XIV and the treatment of Soviet artists - which very likely was Bulgakov's intention.
+He resumed his campaign in February 1935, after the first two performances of Bulgakov's last play, Moliere, or "The Cabal of Hypocrites had sold out.
+Kerzhentsev wrote to Joseph Stalin as General Secretary of the Communist Party of the Soviet Union, alleging that the play was an allegory which drew a parallel between Molière's humiliating treatment by Louis XIV and the treatment of Soviet artists - which very likely was Bulgakov's intention.
 The play was immediately banned.

-Kerzhentsev was dismissed in 1938, but survived the great purge without being arrested.
-He died of heart failure.
+Shostakovich

+When the Soviet Union was founded, cultural policy was devolved to the governments of the component republics.
+This changed in January 1936, with the creation, on 17 January, of the State Committee on the Arts, with Kerzhentsev as its inaugural chairman, which meant that he was responsible for theatre, opera and music, painting and sculpture, as well as all the other art forms.

+Within days of its formation, two articles appeared in Pravda attacking Dmitri Shostakovich over his opera Lady Macbeth of Mtsensk, and another of hjis works.
+The composer turned to Kerzhentsev for advice, and was told to write less complex music that the masses could understand.